-- This chart shows the total number of not at-fault non-threshold claims reported to date by accident guarter - Not at-fault non-threshold claim numbers include claims assessed as non-threshold with fault status determined as 'not at fault' or 'yet to be determined' as a large proportion have historically been assessed as not at-fault claims - Accident years 2020 to 2022 are expected to develop upwards from current levels.
-This is due to the lodgement of incurred but not reported • claims, and for not at-fault threshold injury claims which are 'overturned' to not at-fault non-threshold claims following the completion of insurer internal review and external dispute processes - The threshold injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last two guarters are still awaiting a threshold injury assessment.
+- This chart shows the total number of not at-fault non-threshold claims reported to date by accident guarter - Not at-fault non-threshold claim numbers include claims assessed as non-threshold with fault status determined as 'not at fault' or 'yet to • be determined' as a large proportion have historically been assessed as not at-fault claims - Accident years 2020 to 2022 are expected to develop upwards from current levels.
+This is due to the lodgement of incurred but not reported claims, and for not at-fault threshold injury claims which are 'overturned' to not at-fault non-threshold claims following the completion of insurer internal review and external dispute processes - The threshold injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last two quarters are still awaiting a threshold injury assessment.
 The latest expected ultimate numbers allow for a reduction in the threshold injury overturn rate assumption following a lower than expected emergence of overturns - Ultimate claims for accident guarters 2021Q4 to 2023Q1 are expected to increase compared to accident guarter 2021Q3 due to an increase in exposure.
+Similarly, ultimate claims for accident quarter 2023Q2 is expected to return to pre-COVID-19 levels.